Advertiser Disclosure

 Boston

 According to Massport board meeting documents, Chase was awarded a 12-year lease at BOS.
-The 12,000-square-foot lounge is expected to open later this year between Terminals B and C. Terminal B currently has an Admirals Club and United Club with a USO Lounge and The Lounge in Terminal C. The new Chase Sapphire Lounge is said to offer amenities like showers, a family room, a business lounge, and wellness areas.
+The 12,000-square-foot lounge is expected to open later this year between terminals B and C. Terminal B currently has an Admirals Club and United Club with a USO Lounge and The Lounge in Terminal C. The new Chase Sapphire Lounge is said to offer amenities like showers, a family room, a business lounge, and wellness areas.
 The lounge expects to open its doors later this year.

 Hong Kong

-The nearly 12,000 square feet lounge in HKG opened in October 2022 and is located in Terminal 1 near gate 40 in the West Hall of the International Departures area.
-Also located in this area are lounges from United, Plaza Premium, Emirates, Cathay Pacific, and Thai Airways.
+The nearly 12,000 square feet lounge in HKG opened in October 2022 and is in Terminal 1 near gate 40 in the West Hall of the International Departures area.
+Also in this area are lounges from United, Plaza Premium, Emirates, Cathay Pacific, and Thai Airways.

 Las Vegas

 The new lounge in the C gates area of Terminal 1 is expected to be approximately 4,500 square feet, though the construction timeline is unknown.
-While there are several lounges at LAS, the new lounge will be a great addition to this terminal as there is currently only a USO Lounge.
+While there are several lounges at LAS, the new lounge will be a great addition to this terminal. as there is currently only a USO Lounge.

 New York